cyrilletuzi/angular-async-local-storage/README.md

 });
 ```

+> [!TIP]
-**See the [full validation guide](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/VALIDATION.md) to see how to validate all common scenarios.**
+> Read the [full validation guide](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/VALIDATION.md) to learn how to validate all common scenarios.

 ### Subscription